WHO WE ARE

 Nate Moore

 This is Nate’s 16th year at Arts & Sciences.
 Nate is a core teacher in the Middle School and teaches algebra and STEM electives.
-In addition to his teaching duties, Nate is the Middle School Director, spearheading the organization of activities such as 100 Elk, supporting crew (our advisory program), and coordinating the middle school curriculum and program.
+He is also the Middle School Director, spearheading the organization of activities such as 100 Elk, supporting crew (our advisory program), and coordinating the middle school curriculum and program.
 Nate is a proud father of two.
-A fluent Spanish speaker, Nate has also been a lead teacher during the 8th grade service trip to Costa Rica, where he enjoyed taking long walks on the beach.
-Nate received a BA from Oberlin College in Environmental Studies, Hispanic Studies, and Latin American Studies and a Master’s Degree in Science Teaching at New Mexico Tech.
+A fluent Spanish speaker, Nate has also been a lead teacher during the 8th grade service trip to Costa Rica.
+Nate received a BA from Oberlin College in Environmental Studies, Hispanic Studies, and Latin American Studies and Masters in Science Teaching at New Mexico Tech.
 He earned a New Mexico Teaching License with a Secondary Science certification.
 In 2009 he was a fellow in the New Science Teacher Academy; in 2019 he was a Fund for Teachers Fellow; and in 2020 he was a Ramsden Project Fellow.
 Nate has presented at the EL Education National Conference and the MidSchoolMath Conference.
-Before teaching at Arts & Sciences, he taught Spanish in Oberlin’s SITES program, worked at the Big Sky Summer Camp, and volunteered at Escola Bosque in Brazil. nate@santafeschool.org
+He taught Spanish in Oberlin’s SITES program, worked at the Big Sky Summer Camp, and volunteered at Escola Bosque in Brazil. nate@santafeschool.org

 Perli Cunanan